vicentesousa/SimPatico/README.md

 - Several useful utility functions.

 ## Citation
-If you use SimPatico, please cite our Elsevier paper for TDOA purposes (**The module for TDOA will be made publicly available after that we have received the acceptance of this publication.**) and our IEEE LAtin America paper for DOA purposes (**The module for DOA will be made publicly available after that we have received the acceptance of this publication.**).
+If you use SimPatico, please cite our IPIN paper for TDOA purposes (**The module for TDOA will be made publicly available after that we have received the acceptance of this publication.**) and our Brazilian Journals Publicações paper for DOA purposes (**The module for DOA will be made publicly available after that we have received the acceptance of this publication.**).
 Here is a suitable BibTeX entry:

 ```python
 @inproceedings{andre2021,